 The SWIB website (swib.ms.gov) is used to keep Mississippians informed about the state's WIOA planning and revision process.
-The 2022 plan revision was posted to the SWIB website for a two-week public comment period beginning on February 15, 2022.
+The 2024 plan revision was reviewed internally by Core Partners and posted to the SWIB website for a public comment period.
 Comments from the public were incorporated in the final plan prior to submission.
 Each combined plan partner also followed program-specific rules for public comments and open meetings.